 - 1. Do not move the patient unless his or her life is in danger. - 2.
-Have someone stay with the patient until help arrives. - 3.
-Call 911 or use the Orange Shield safety app.
+Have someone stay with the patient until help arrives. - Call 911.
 Tell them your name, your exact location, and a brief description of the problem.
 Do not hang up until told to do so. - 4.
 Meet emergency personnel to guide them to the patient.